-Its value can lie anywhere in the range $10^{-6}$ to $10^{6}$ .
-A value of $10^{-6}$ implies that the photon absorption process is very inefficient, with only one molecule absorbed per million photons.
+Its value can lie anywhere in the range 10^{-6} to 10^{6} .
+A value of 10^{-6} implies that the photon absorption process is very inefficient, with only one molecule absorbed per million photons.
 In other words, the energetic requirements for reaction are not being met.
-Conversely, a of greater than unity cannot be achieved during a quantum yield straightforward photochemical reaction, since the second law of photochemistry clearly says that one photon is consumed per species excited.
-In fact, values of > 1 indicate that a secondary reaction(s) > 2 implies that the product of the has occurred.
-A value of photochemical reaction is consumed by another molecule of reactant, e.g. during a chain reaction, with one photon generating a simple molecule of, say, excited chlorine, which cleaves in the excited state to generate two radicals.
+Conversely, a quantum yield Φ of greater than unity cannot be achieved during a straightforward photochemical reaction, since the second law of photochemistry clearly says that one photon is consumed per species excited.
+In fact, values of $\Phi > 1$ indicate that a secondary reaction(s) has occurred.
+A value of $\Phi > 2$ implies that the product of the photochemical reaction is consumed by another molecule of reactant, e.g. during a chain reaction, with one photon generating a simple molecule of, say, excited chlorine, which cleaves in the excited state to generate two radicals.
 Each radical then reacts in propagation reactions until the reaction mixture is exhausted of reactant.

 To help clarify the situation, we generally define two types of quantum yield: primary and secondary.
-The magnitude of the primary quantum yield refers solely to the photochemical formation of a product so, from the second law of Photochemistry, the value of primary cannot be greater than unity.
+The magnitude of the primary quantum yield refers solely to the photochemical formation of a product so, from the second law of Photochemistry, the value of Φ{primary} cannot be greater than unity.
 The so-called secondary quantum yield refers to the total number of product molecules formed via secondary (chemical) reactions; its value is not limited.
-The primary quantum yield should always be cited together with the photon pathway occurring: it is common for several possible pathways to coexist, with each characterized by a separate value of .
+The primary quantum yield should always be cited together with the photon pathway occurring: it is common for several possible pathways to coexist, with each characterized by a separate value of Φ .
 As a natural consequence of the second law of photochemistry, the sum of the primary quantum yields cannot be greater than unity.

 The quantum yield of a photophysical process is directly related to the 'allowedness' of the process.
-For example, phosphorescence (T S transition) is a spin-forbidden process; hence its quantum yield is expected to be small.
+For example, phosphorescence ($T \rightarrow S$ transition) is a spin-forbidden process; hence its quantum yield is expected to be small.